ethers/btcToEther/README.md

 * `Seller` has the bitcoins they desired at the Bitcoin address they specified in the ticket.

+#### Future

+Servers can be setup as the 3rd party.
+A server can listen for buyers to provide it with a ticket ID, Bitcoin transaction hash, and proof of work.
+A server can quickly check the validity (without expending any ethers) before reserving the ticket.
+Servers will monitor the Bitcoin blockchain, as well as the ether tickets that are claimable, and automatically claim tickets.
+The incentive for servers to provide this service is automated collection of ether fees from buyers, and servers do not need to post any collateral.

+EthereumBitcoinSwap can be extended to list such servers, and a buyer could choose which server to use.
+EthereumBitcoinSwap could also make it easier for buyers and choose servers automatically, as well as notify all servers about all tickets, so that any unclaimed tickets, can be claimed by any server when the initial 2 hour period elapses.
+This will eliminate the coordination a buyer would have to do if the 3rd party were a human.
+With servers: a buyer submits a request to reserve a ticket; server reserves immediately;
+buyer broadcasts Bitcoin transaction; server immediately claims ticket when Bitcoin transaction has 6 confirmations.

+#### Notes

 EthereumBitcoinSwap is at http://TODO